The Montay Story

-In 2022, we brought Montay Coffee to local Walmart shelves in the Northwest Arkansas region and launched a direct-to-consumer website, but we’re not stopping there.
+In 2022, we brought Montay Coffee to various retail locations throughout Northwest Arkansas and launched this direct-to-consumer website, but we’re not stopping there.
 Through other channels and expanded coffee origins, we have high hopes you will join us in helping our coffee have a global impact.

 When you purchase Montay coffee, you’re saying yes to an amazing cup of coffee.
 You’re also saying yes to a women-owned coffee company working to create virtuous cycles by connecting you to some of the best but most overlooked coffee markets in the world.
 Sound like a cup of coffee you can get behind?
 Grab a bag.
 Brew a cup.
 Start your own virtuous cycle by drinking

 Good.
 Intentional.
 Coffee.

 Our mission is to prioritize the economic flourishing of family farmers who have been locked in generational cycles of poverty by connecting coffee growers in overlooked and underdeveloped regions to the global market.